kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(v\) Crew activation of the ice protection system is in accordance with a normal operating procedure provided in the airplane flight manual, except that after beginning the takeoff roll, it must be assumed that the crew takes no action to activate the ice protection system until the airplane is at least 400 feet above the takeoff surface.

 \(d\) The ice accretion before the ice protection system has been activated and is performing its intended function is the critical ice accretion formed on the unprotected and normally protected surfaces before activation and effective operation of the ice protection system in the icing conditions defined in part I of this Appendix.
-This ice accretion only applies in showing compliance to §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.143   General.|§25.143]](j) and 25.207(h).
+This ice accretion only applies in showing compliance to [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.143   General.|§§25.143]](j) and 25.207(h).

 \(e\) In order to reduce the number of ice accretions to be considered when demonstrating compliance with the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.21   Proof of compliance.|§25.21]](g), any of the ice accretions defined in this Appendix may be used for any other flight phase if it is shown to be at least as critical as the specific ice accretion defined for that flight phase.
 Configuration differences and their effects on ice accretions must be taken into account.